OrpheusAnalytics/.github/profile/README.md

 ## The problem we solve

 Data exists in every department.
 It arrives late, lives in silos, and requires technical effort to access.
-By the time it reaches a decision maker it is already outdated or worse, inconsistent with what another teamis reporting.
+By the time it reaches a decision maker it is already outdated or worse, inconsistent with what another team is reporting.
 This is not a data problem.
 It is an infrastructure problem.

 ## What we do